-If you’re trying to save, money leaks can be like a small leak in a pail that makes it impossible to fill.
+If you’re trying to save, money leaks can be like tiny leaks in a pail that make the pail impossible to fill.
 When you’re spending money on lots of small things that aren’t providing you with much long-term value, it can be hard to put aside extra money.

 We can all stand to take a look at our finances and cut back on unnecessary spending.
 By looking at everyday expenses, you can identify any possible money leaks in your budget.

 And once that money leakage is identified, the goal is to try to find a way to put those dollars to work for you instead through saving and investing.
 That is what you'll learn in this article so let's get into it!

 Money leaks happen when you have small expenses that add up to a lot of money over time.
 It can be simple things you don’t think about, like getting a coffee or a small subscription service you don’t use anymore.

 While the money might not be a lot by itself, the combined amount can quickly add up and make a large dent in your bank account.

 If you find yourself wondering where all of your money went at the end of the month, you might want to consider looking at all of the small expenses you are making and identifying any possible spending leaks.

 That said, let's get into the top spending leaks and tips to avoid them.

 Top 9 money leaks and how to avoid them